arcanis/jscomm/README.md

 ### Client

-The 'client' is the window which will use the API.
-You will have to 'open' it before, by using the `register` method of the APIClient class and passing it a callback.
+The *client* is the window which will use the API.
+Before getting and hold on an API, you will have to open it before, by using the `use()` method of the APIClient class and passing it a callback.
 This callback will then be called when a bridge toward the server will be established.
 From this point, you will be able to use the remote API just like you would use a standard JS object (check the Limitations section for more informations).

 ```html
 <iframe id="api-server" src="http://example.org"></iframe>